Lawn Care Basics

 Important Lawn Maintenance Projects for the Fall

-These quick projects can make the difference between a "so-so" and a beautiful lawn now and next spring.
+These quick projects can make the difference between so-so and spectacular when it comes to fall grass — and next spring's lawn.

 These Easy Projects Take Only 15 Minutes

-Here are some easy things you can do that will make a big difference come spring.
+Here are some easy yard maintenance things you can do that will make a big difference come spring.

 Feed Your Lawn

-Follow-up with a second fall feeding 6-8 weeks after your first fall feeding.
-Scotts® Turf Builder® WinterGuard® Fall Lawn Food gives your lawn the nutrients it needs to store up energy for a healthy spring push and helps to break down mulched-up leaves.
+Follow-up with a second fall feeding 6-8 weeks after your first fall fertilization.
+Scotts® Turf Builder® WinterGuard® Fall Lawn Food gives your fall grass the nutrients it needs to store up energy for a healthy spring push, plus helps to break down mulched-up leaves.

 Spruce Up Your Lawn